hashimaawan/Hangman_Game-Console_Base/README.md

 # Hangman_Game-Console_Base

 *Welcome to the Console-based Hangman Game!
-This is a simple implementation of the classic Hangman game in C++ that runs in the console.*
+This is a simple implementation of the classic Hangman game in C++ that runs on the console.*

 <ins>**Overview**</ins>